 But there are always the outliers, the aggressive drivers who have apparently entered a state of psychotic rage upon touching a steering wheel and seem so desperate to put their own lives and everyone else’s at risk.

 Somewhere outside Leland, two SUVs fly past me, one clearly chasing the other.
 The leader slams on his brakes, their pursuer swings around to take the advantage and cut them off.
 One forces another onto the shoulder, nearly off the road.
 They stay entangled as they pull too far ahead for me to see, like two angry hornets sparring.
 I never saw a flaming wreck on the side of the road after that, so I assume both parties survived this road rage incident.
 But who knows?

 It struck me then how differently we treat complete strangers depending on the circumstances.

 On another day, those drivers might have driven up to the same bar and become acquainted over a beer instead of being locked in a race to commit vehicular manslaughter.
 Maybe they would have exchanged numbers and became life-long friends.

 The same, I realized, is true for just about any of us.
 That nice barista who greets you in the morning could be the one throwing a drink at your car on the way home.
 Your favorite professor might brake-check you on the way to class tomorrow, then later smile as they return your assignment.
 Have you ever been tailgated relentlessly, only to realize that it was your neighbor the entire time, and now you’re both in for an awfully awkward walk into your apartment building?

-Automobiles, essentially immense balls of kinetic energy fueled by explosive gas, seem to completely transform people’s attitudes and perceptions by acting as both a sort of armor and a source of rough anonymity; it’s hard to identify drivers, especially if the windows are tinted.
+Automobiles, essentially immense balls of kinetic energy fueled by explosive gas, seem to completely transform people’s attitudes and perceptions by acting as both a sort of armor and a source of rough anonymity; it’s often hard to identify drivers, especially if the windows are tinted.